-- "I have become estranged from my brothers, and an alien to my mothers sons," (Psalm 69:6).
+- "I have become estranged from my brothers, and an alien to my mothers sons."
+(Psalm 69:8).
 Psalm 69 is a Messianic Psalm.

 - First, Jesus was separating himself from his mother, breaking the earthly ties (2 Cor.
-5:16), and committing her to the one male disciple, John the Apostle, who was actually present and who apparently showed the greatest love for him by being there and possibly risking his own life in so doing.
+5:16) and committing her to the one male disciple, John the Apostle, who was actually present and who apparently showed the greatest love for him by being there and possibly risking his own life in doing so.
 After all, everyone else had abandoned him.

 - Second, there is biblical evidence that Jesus had siblings.

 - Third, it is possible that because He desired to have John take care of Mary (due to his faithfulness) instead of his brothers who had abandoned him (Matt.
 26:31, 56), it was necessary for Jesus to specifically declare what he wanted.
 This declaration can be seen as evidence that Jesus was speaking to make clear his intention that John take care of Mary, not his own brothers.1